Shiva Sutras of Vasugupta

+History and translations

 Vasugupta is said to have lived near Mahadeva Mountain in the valley of the Harvan stream behind what are now the Shalimar Gardens near Srinagar.
 One myth is that he received the aphorisms in a dream visitation of a Siddha or semi-divine being.
-Another is that Lord Shiva came to him in a dream and instructed him to go to a certain rock on which he would find the teachings inscribed.
-This rock called Shankaropala is still visited by devotees.
-The other theory is that Lord Shiva taught the Siva-Sutras to Vasugupta in a dream.
-Whatever the truth is these myths point to the traditional belief that the Shiva sutras are of Philosophical origin or revelation and are surely a very great product of Sanatana Dharma.
+Another is that Shiva came to him in a dream and instructed him to go to a certain rock on which he would find the teachings inscribed.

 Historically the Shiva Sutras and the ensuing school of Kashmir Shaivism are a Tantric or Agamic tradition.
-The Tantrics saw themselves as independent of the Vedic mainstream schools of thought and practice, and as beyond the rules that had been put in place by them.
+The Kashmiri Shaivism is combination of Shaivism, Agama and Tantra.

 A number of commentaries were written by Vasugupta's contemporaries or successors.
 Most famous of them is Kshemaraja's Vimarshini (10th Century C.E.) which has been translated into English by Jaideva Singh and Swami Lakshman Joo.
 Another is a commentary called the Varttika by Bhaskara (11th century C.E.) which has been translated into English by Dr. Mark Dyczkowski.

 There are many translations of the Shiva Sutras into English.
 A painstaking Italian translation of the Sutras and the Kshemaraja's Vimarshini by Raffaele Torella is also available.
 Demetrios Th.
 Vassiliades translated the Shiva Sutras with the Kshemaraja's Vimarshini into Greek.
-Kriya yogi.
-The latest most authoritative treatise on the Sutras is by Gerard D. C. Kuiken.
+Gerard D. C. Kuiken has also published a literal translation of the aphorisms without adding any insights or commentary.

 The Fifth Guru of Kriya yoga (Babaji's lineage), Shailendra Sharma gave yogic commentaries to Shiva Sutras in 1993.